 As the night wore on, I learned that Cheryl had been a stay-at-home mother and homemaker and that her husband, Bill, was a recently retired high school teacher.
 I learned about their kids and life, and Cheryl told me about the glowing professional reputation Bill had earned over the years with the camping trips he’d take students on each year.

-I don’t know enough about the marriage of Cheryl and Bill to comment in depth about them, but what I learned that evening reminds me of the three kinds of marriages in the world, and the three corresponding kinds of farm soils situations that are analogies for them.
-As far as I can tell, Cheryl and Bill were mired in what I call a “starving soil marriage”.
+I don’t know enough about the marriage of Cheryl and Bill to comment in depth about it, but what I learned that evening reminds me of the three kinds of marriages in the world, and the three corresponding kinds of farm soils situations that are analogies for them.
+I suspect that Cheryl and Bill were mired in what I call a “starving soil marriage”.

 The Starving Soil Marriage

 When crops have been constantly removed from fields for decades, with nothing much returned to the soil to build it up, you get starving soil.
-From an agricultural point of view, yields are small, weird unwanted plants move in, and an ongoing downward spiral of ever-taking and never giving takes firm root.
-Starving soil can go on for a long time like this too, giving what it can, which is hardly anything at all, but getting even less.
+From an agricultural point of view, yields are small, weird unwanted plants move in, and an ongoing downward spiral of ever-taking-and-never-giving takes firm root.
+Starving soil can go on for a long time like this too, giving what it can, which is hardly anything at all, but getting less and less over time.
 As I get older, I realize that a great many marriages are like “starving soil”.
 Neither partner has the emotional wherewithal to put love, sacrifice and selfless kindness into the marriage single handedly.
 It’s all take and no give from both sides.
 Always waiting for love before giving it, the starving soil marriage is like a tug-of-war stalemate, held together by nothing more than old vows, perhaps children, and some form of mutual dependency.
 It’s tragic and not uncommon in high mileage marriages.
 Unless something happens, the whole marriage reality will be one big, underwhelming sad-fest.
 Have you seen marriages like this?
 Are you in one?

 The Heroic Marriage